Jutland: World War I and Battle of Jutland

-Denmark was neutral throughout the First World War.
-However, Danes living in North Slesvig, since it was part of the German Empire from 1864 to 1920, were conscripted for the imperial German army.
-5000 Danish South Jutlanders are estimated to have fallen in German military service during the War.
+Denmark was neutral during the First World War.
+However, an estimated 5,000 Danes living in North Slesvig were killed serving in the German army.
+The 1916 Battle of Jutland was fought in the North Sea west of Jutland.

-The 1916 Battle of Jutland was fought in the North Sea west of Jutland as one of the largest naval battles in history.
-In this pitched battle, the British Royal Navy engaged the Imperial German Navy, leading to heavy casualties and losses of ships on both sides.
-The British fleet sustained greater losses, but remained in control of the North Sea, so in strategic terms, most historians regard Jutland either as a British victory or as indecisive.
-The battle is commemorated and explained at the Sea War Museum Jutland in Thyborøn.

 World War II

 Denmark had declared itself neutral, but was invaded and occupied by Nazi Germany within a few hours on 9 April 1940.
 Scattered fighting took place in South Jutland and in Copenhagen.
 Sixteen Danish soldiers were killed.

 Some months before the invasion, Germany had considered only occupying the northern tip of Jutland with Aalborg airfield, but Jutland as a whole was soon regarded as of high strategic importance.
 Work commenced on extending the Atlantic Wall along the entire west coast of the peninsula.
 Its task was to resist a potential allied attack on Germany by landing on the west coast of Jutland.
-The Hanstholm fortress at the northwestern promontory of Jutland became the largest fortification of Northern Europe.
+The Hanstholm Fortress at the northwestern promontory of Jutland became the largest fortification of Northern Europe.
 The local villagers were evacuated to Hirtshals.
 Coastal areas of Jutland were declared a military zone where Danish citizens were required to carry identity cards, and access was regulated.

 The small Danish airfield of Aalborg was seized as one of the first objects in the invasion by German paratroopers.
 The airfield was significantly expanded by the Germans in order to secure their traffic to Norway, and more airfields were built.
 Danish contractors and 50,000–100,000 workers were hired to fulfill the German projects.
 The alternative for workers was to be unemployed or sent to work in Germany.
 The fortifications have been estimated to be the largest construction project ever performed in Denmark at a cost of then 10 billion kroner, or 300-400 billion DKK today (45-60 billion USD or 40-54 billion euro in 2019).
 The Danish National Bank was forced to cover most of the cost.
 After the war, the remaining German prisoners of war were recruited to perform extensive mine clearance of 1.4 million mines along the coast.